 Trail hounds have wonderful temperaments and are very affectionate and loyal.
 They are friendly towards other pets and children.
 They adapt quickly to indoor life and soon discover the warmest, cosiest spot in the house.
 See our Your Trailhound as a Pet leaflet for more information.

 Trail hounds will have been well trained to ignore livestock and other animals when they were racing.
 It is not their nature to chase things in the way a sight hound might, but they do love to put their noses down and follow a scent.
 However, it is important to continue to remind a new hound that livestock is to be ignored.
-A new owner should initially walk among livestock with hound on a lead and use voice commands to reinforce that they should ignore.
+A new owner should always walk their hound on lead around livestock.

 They are used to travelling in cars and, although they are big dogs, they fold up quite nicely on the back seat!
 They are friendly, playful and lots of fun.
 Many people who adopt a trailie say they will never have another breed.
 A lot of owners go on to get a second hound.

 Trail hounds are very adaptable.
-Some now take part in agility competitions.
+Some now take part in agility and bike joring competitions.
 Some have gone on to do PAT work (Pets As Therapy).
+There is now a wealth of new activities taking place all over the country that taps into what hounds are good at, namely Scentwork and Mantrailing.
+Google to find out more.

 An individual racing owner may have one or more hounds which are normally kept in outdoor kennels.
 So when first re-homed they are not normally house-trained.
 However, they are very quick to learn, but for the first few days big dog can equal big puddles!
 Many hounds understand right from the start and never have an accident indoors.